DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/create-popular-reports/create-a-report-with-pdf-content.md

 ![initial-report](../../../images/eurd-pdfcontentdemo-initial-report.png)

 In this tutorial, the report shows a purchase order.
-A **Detail Report** band is bound to the data source's **Orders** query to display the order details and customer information.
-An inner **Detail Report** band is bound to the **OrderItems** query to list products included in an order.
+A **Detail Report** band displays order details and customer information.
+An inner **Detail Report** band lists products included in an order.

 ![initial-report](../../../images/eurd-pdfcontentdemo-initial-preview.png)